Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: Improved risk-aware control and experimental study

+\textbf{1) Pedestrian crossing scenario:} The improved method can generate safe behavior with tunable conservatism under the same settings as in Sec.~\ref{sec:ped}, encompassing functionalities of the original one in Eq.~\eqref{eq:lp}.

-\textbf{1) Unexpected construction scenario:} Real-world traffic frequently encounters abnormal situations that make the original specifications infeasible~\cite{tuumova2013minimum}, such as traffic participants violating rules or disruptions of traffic environments.
-We tested the proposed methods in such a scenario where an unexpected construction zone appears in the forward lane occupied by the ego vehicle, as illustrated in Fig.~\ref{fig:construction}.
+\textbf{2) Unexpected construction scenario:} Real-world traffic often contains unexpected situations that make the original specifications infeasible~\cite{wongpiromsarn2021minimum}, such as traffic participants violating rules or disruptions of traffic environments.
+We tested the proposed methods in such a scenario where an unexpected construction zone appears in the forward lane of the ego car, as illustrated in Fig.~\ref{fig:construction}.
 In this case, the ego vehicle must deviate from a part of the original safety specifications to reach its target.
-The specification of this scenario for the ego vehicle is $\square(\neg c \wedge \neg o \wedge \neg s) \wedge \lozenge(t)$, where $c$, $o$, $s$ and $t$ are labels for construction areas, opposite lanes, sidewalks, and target areas.
-We assign cost values of 10, 5, and 2 to the construction area, sidewalk, and opposite lane, respectively.
-The generated trajectory is shown in Fig.~\ref{fig:construction}, where each blue rectangle represents the bounding box of the ego vehicle at a previous moment.
-We can see that the ego vehicle autonomously decides to bypass the construction zone via the opposite lane, which violates the safety specification but with the least violation, and finally reaches the target.
-This result shows that the proposed risk metric is helpful to yield trajectories that balance different risks and reduce violations as much as possible.
+The specification of this scenario for the ego vehicle is $\square(\neg c \wedge \neg o \wedge \neg s) \wedge \lozenge(t)$, where $c$, $o$, $s$, and $t$ are labels for construction areas, opposite lanes, sidewalks, and target areas.
+We assign cost values of $5$, $3$, and $1$ to the construction area, sidewalk, and opposite lane, respectively.
+Figure~\ref{fig:construction} shows the generated trajectory, where the ego vehicle autonomously chooses to bypass the construction zone via the opposite lane with minimal violation and finally reaches the target.
+This result demonstrates that the improved control method effectively balances different risks and minimizes violations.
+This advantage arises from incorporating severity into LTL specifications.